mikerenfro/df-map-export/README.md

 ## Examples

-See the `examples` folder for some elevation files and resulting spreadsheet.
+See the `examples` folder for some elevation files and resulting spreadsheets.